syncfusion-content/maui-docs/MAUI/DataGrid/overview.md

 * **Exporting** - Support to export the data to Excel and PDF.

 N> You can refer to our [MAUI DataGrid](https://www.syncfusion.com/maui-controls/maui-datagrid) feature tour page for its groundbreaking feature representations.
-You can also explore our [MAUI DataGrid example](https://github.com/syncfusion/maui-demos/tree/master/MAUI/DataGrid) to knows various chart types and how to easily configured with built-in support for creating stunning visual effects.
+You can also explore our [MAUI DataGrid example](https://github.com/syncfusion/maui-demos/tree/master/MAUI/DataGrid) to learn about various features and how to easily configure them, with built-in support for creating stunning visual effects.